Bio

 Outside Philosophy

 I am an LSAT, SAT, AP & IB History and Economics tutor, I have also done extensive mathematics tutoring and work in other areas including probability theory and real estate.
 I have been a tutor since November 2017, and have taught most subjects under the sun.
+I have two small economics publications with cesIFO in Munich: on innovation and migrant labor-force integration.

 In undergrad, I was (for a bit) the varsity coxswain for the Men’s Lightweight Rowing team.
 I also have written for the Daily Princetonian.